 College of the Desert provides a variety of financial assistance for eligible students.
-Federal grants, state grants, fee waivers, scholarships (need based and non-need based), and part-time employment opportunities are available through the Financial Aid Office.
+Federal grants, state grants, fee waivers, scholarships (need-based and non-need-based), loans, and part-time employment opportunities are available through the Financial Aid Office.
 All students are encouraged to apply.
 For more information, please visit the Financial Aid Office webpage.

 Apply for Financial Aid

-Complete the Free Application for Federal Student Aid (FAFSA) online beginning October of each year.
+Complete the Free Application for Federal Student Aid (FAFSA) online beginning in October of each year.
 Be sure to list COD’s school code (001182).
-Students must have a current COD admissions application on file with the Admissions & Records Office.
+Students must have a current COD admissions application with the Admissions & Records Office.

 Workshops are available to assist students with completing their FAFSA or Dream Act Application.
 Please refer to the Financial Aid Office webpage for workshop dates, times, and locations.

 After the Financial Aid Office receives FAFSA or Dream Act Application, students may be required to submit additional documents directly to the Financial Aid Office.
-Financial aid status can be viewed by logging on to the Student Self Service Portal via WebAdvisor on MyCOD Portal.
-A student's financial aid file will be reviewed to determine eligibility and the student will be notified via MyCOD email.
-If eligible, the California Promise Grant (formerly known as the BOG Fee Waiver) will be awarded automatically once FAFSA or Dream Act Applications are reviewed.
+Financial aid status can be viewed by logging on to the Financial Aid Student Self Service Portal.
+The Financial Aid Office will review a student’s financial aid file to determine eligibility and send out communications via MyCOD email.
+If eligible, the California College Promise Grant will be awarded automatically once FAFSA or Dream Act Applications are reviewed.

 Financial Aid Programs

 - Federal Supplemental Educational Opportunity Grant (FSEOG)